keelback-code/odd-art-history/README.md

 Frameworks, Libraries and Programs Used:
 * Google Fonts - for the typography
-* Colormind.io - for the colour scheme
+* Colormind.io and Eyedropper.org - for the colour scheme
 * Wikimedia Commons - for the painting images
 * TinyJPG - for compressing the larger images
 * Balsamiq - for creating the wireframes in the design stage